FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 sources | The list of references to the evidence of the person. | List of [`http://gedcomx.org/conclusion/v1/SourceReference`](#source-reference).
 Order is preserved. notes | Contributed notes about the person. | List of [`http://gedcomx.org/Note`](#note).
 Order is preserved.

 <a id="relationship"/>

-# 7. The Relationship

-A relationship describes the relationship between two persons.

-## 7.1 The "Relationship" Data Type
+## 5.7 The "Relationship" Data Type

-The `Relationship` data type defines a description of a relationship.
-The `Relationship` data type extends the `GenealogicalResource` data type.
+The `Relationship` data type describes the relationship between two persons.
+The `Relationship` data type extends the `Conclusion` data type.

 ### identifier